BluBloos/Portable-Programming-Language/ir/IR.md

 Hold on.

 I see what the problem is here.
-The reason I cannot design a compelling or reasonable intermediate representation is because I have know idea what it is supposed to look like on the other end.
+The reason I cannot design a compelling or reasonable intermediate representation is because I have no idea what it is supposed to look like on the other end.
 What I need to do is manually write a hello-world routine for each of these things.
 I need to start to write by hand what I am going to have the compiler do.

 We start with x86.